A CCDD Update – The Continuing Example of How to Enact Non-participatory and Bad Legislation

 First of all, we need to understand they are really still working through the formal rules.
 It appears the official rules will not be decided until next year even though we can be charged with a felony if they feel we haven’t complied.
 So the following information, from what I understand, is the best we will get until they figure out what the law they passed really means.

 Next, I heard through the grapevine (meaning this is totally unverified) that the aggregate industry was behind this.
 They supposedly wanted to minimize their liability in receiving construction material.
-(Thanks for passing it along to the taxpayers!)

 It also appears IDOT moved quickly to sign an intergovernmental agreement with the IEPA establishing their obligations.
 IDOT was obviously affected dramatically by this law since it immediately went into effect in the middle of the construction season.
 With millions of dollars of construction projects at stake, IDOT could not wait around for two years for everyone else to figure out what was really going on.